1400s and Earlier - The Timucua Tribe in Lake County

 Fate of the Timucua

-By the late 1700s, it is thought that all of the indigenous Indians of Florida were gone.
+By the late 1700s, it is thought that all of the indigenous peoples of Florida were gone, having been replaced by the immigrating Seminole tribe, which was forming as a unique tribe in the early 1700s.

 More Information: